BenjaminDHorne/The-NELA-Toolkit/README.md

 Here is a great guide to running flask locally: http://flask.pocoo.org/docs/0.12/quickstart/.

-For NELA running the app should look something like this:
+For NELA, running the app should look something like this:

 	export FLASK_APP=app.py
 	flask run
 	Running on http://127.0.0.1:5000/

-If you are running locally on windows, use set instead of export:
+If you are running locally on Windows rather than Linux, use set instead of export:

 	set FLASK_APP=app.py
 	python -m flask run